KoiYouu/Blackjack-Game/README.md

 stakes is really nice as I won't actaully turn into a gambling addict and lose real money.

+## How To Play

+First launch the game with the run button located at the top, Specify how many players are playing and the starting balance for everyone.
+Each player then specifies how many hands they will be playing.
+The game then proceeds as a regular blackjack game with each player specifying to hit, stand, double, or split for each of their hands.
+This continues until all players run out of money, or you close the game.

 ## User Stories

 - As a user, I want to be able to add more balance to my list of players.